Jennifer Nobis: Early life and university

 Played for four Missouri state champion club teams as a member of the Wolfpack (1998) and Busch (2000–02) soccer clubs.
 Nobis attended Quincy High School.
-She led Quincy to three consecutive regional championships from 2000–2002 and finished as the schools all-time scoring leader with 107 career goals and 50 career assists.
+She led Quincy to three consecutive regional championships from 2000 to 2002 and finished as the schools all-time scoring leader with 107 career goals and 50 career assists.

 She was recruited to and eventually enrolled at the University of Missouri.
 While at university, she was a student-athlete and played for the Missouri Tigers women's soccer team from 2002 through 2005.
 She was selected to the All-Big 12 Second Team as a Junior in 2004.
 She set a school record with 14 assists as a senior in 2005, and her 0.78 assists per game averaged in 2005 ranks fourth all-time in the Big 12.
 For her career, Nobis ranks second all-time on Missouri's career list in goals (32) and third in both points (93) and assists (28).